 So the first exercise would be just that.
 In C:-

 CDEFGABC'C'BAGFEDC C Ionian

 EFGABC'DEEDC'BAGFE E Phrygian

 This just gets us used to all the modes in one key.
 That is to say, we are sticking to the pitchset of C major, but building our scales from each degree in turn.
 It is vital to stay within one key so as to internalise all the interval relationships within that key.

 Now the next bit is what gets us to develop hearing the tonal centre of each mode, and how the rest of the scale relates to it.

-What you do is to put the first note of the mode you are on after every other note:-
+What you do is to put the first note of the mode you are on before every other note:-

 C' means the octave above C.